Interior Design BS

 William Mangold, NCIDQ, M.Phil (City University of New York).
 Assistant Professor.

-M. Marie Mastrobattista, IDEC, IIDA, LEED, GA, MS (Drexel University).
+M. Marie Mastrobattista, NCIDQ, IDEC, IIDA, LEED, GA, MS (Drexel University).
 Assistant Teaching Professor.
 Senior living, affordable housing, residential, educational and commercial design.

 Diana S. Nicholas, RA, AIA, NCARB, MFA (University of the Arts, Philadelphia) Director of MS Design Research, Coordinator, Sustainability in the Built Environment Minor.
 Associate Professor.
 Coordinator, Sustainability in the Built Environment Researching Health in residential urban environment and interprofessional collaboration